 Preheat the oven to 325 (F).

-In a medium heatproof bowl, whisk together 1/2 cup granulated sugar and 5 egg yolks until well combined.
+In a medium bowl, whisk together 5 large egg yolks and a slightly mounded 1/3 cup granulated sugar until pale yellow and thick.
 Set aside.